printfsam/staking/README.md

 Code can be found in staking.c and staking.h

 Doxygen Path: staking/html/staking_8c.html

+Note: coin index 0 is the first coin (coin index 94 is really coin 95)

 Valgrind command: `valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose --log-file=valgrind.txt ./a.out -t`